status-im/nimbus-eth1-blobs/README.md

 # Nimbus Blobs - Debugging data & Scripts

 This module contains helpers for test driven development as
-- blockchain data dumps for replay
 - source code examples of how to produce and replay data dumps
 - miscellaneous helper scripts, typically for setting up temporary nodes

-# Usage

-Typically, this module is intended to live paralell to the *nimbus-eth1* file system under the name *nimbus-eth1-blobs*.
-This makes a reliable rule for TDD scripts and tests.

 ## Caveat